Raj Bhavan should not become centre for political conspiracy: Shiv Sena

 Coronavirus outbreak: Shiv Sena threatens BJP of exposing its 'conspiracy' on migrant crisis

-"Raj bhavan, governor's house shouldn't become center for political conspiracy.
+"Raj Bhavan, governor's house shouldn't become centre for political conspiracy.

-Remember! history doesn't spare those who behave unconstitutionally . @maha_governor," Raut tweeted.
+Remember! history doesn't spare those who behave unconstitutionally. @maha_governor," Raut tweeted.

 Thackeray is not a member of either of the two houses of the state legislature.